PhD position in Mathematics, specialization in Algebraic Geometry & Computer Vision

 Contact Kathlén Kohn kathlen@kth.se

 The successful candidate will pursue a PhD project at the intersection of algebraic geometry and computer vision under the supervision of Kathlén Kohn.
-The position is a time-limited, full-time, five year position starting August 2024 or at an agreed upon date.
+The position is a time-limited, full-time, five year position starting August 2025 or at an agreed upon date.
 The position is fully funded for four years and will be extended to five years by assigning teaching duties.
 The student will be enrolled in the Doctoral program in Mathematics.
-The position is financed within the Wallenberg Autonomous Systems and Software Program (WASP), and the student will also participate in the WASP graduate school.
-Through this program the student will have a wide variety of opportunities to interact with other researchers and industry collaborators, including events such as conferences and PhD courses.
-Moreover, the successful candidate will be part of the vibrant and diverse research groups in algebraic geometry in Stockholm.
-Students interested in fields related to the following are encouraged to apply: algebra, geometry, computer vision, artificial intelligence.
+The position is financed by Kathlén Kohn's Swedish Foundations' Starting Grant Algebraic Vision.
+The successful candidate will be part of the vibrant and diverse research groups in algebraic geometry and data science in Stockholm.
+Students interested in fields related to the following are encouraged to apply: algebra, geometry, computer vision, artificial intelligence, data science.